Know Your Rights: Immigration & Students

 Do I have the right to a K-12 education as an undocumented student?

 YES.
 Every child who lives in California has the right to a free public education regardless of the child or his/her family’s race, nationality, sex, religion, whether they speak English or not, and immigration status.
-Every child in California, including non-citizens and undocumented students, has a right to attend a public school in the district where his or her parent reside or a charter school.
+Every child in California, including non-citizens and undocumented students, has a right to attend a public school in the district where his or her parent, guardian, or sponsor reside or a charter school.

 Do I have the right to an education at a charter school as an undocumented student?

 YES.
 Charter schools may not deny you admission on the basis of your undocumented status.
-You can learn more about charter school admissions here.
+You can learn more about your rights to in charter school admissions here.